tayontech/cybersecurity-interview-guide/interview-star-method.md

 ## Let's put this into a scenario.

-At this time you will want to tell a story without
+At this time you will want to tell a story, but you want to get straight to the point.

 Interviewer: Tell me about a time you were able to automate a process and what was the outcome.